zettelstore/zettelstore/docs/readmezip.txt

 The software, including the manual, is licensed under the European Union Public License 1.2 (or later).
 See the separate file LICENSE.txt.

-To get in contact with the developer, send an email to ds@zettelstore.de or follow Zettelstore on Twitter: https://twitter.com/zettelstore.
+To get in contact with the developer, send an email to ds@zettelstore.de.